Ivan Safronov (journalist): Analysis

 Proekt published the details of the charges and said that the "state secrets" allegedly published by Safronov were mostly available on the Internet.

 Support for Safronov

 Early on 5 September, prior to the court hearing, Meduza, TV Rain, Novaya Gazeta Europe, and The Moscow Times called for Safronov to be released, arguing that he was being persecuted for his journalism, not treason.
+In 2026, Amnesty International designated Safronov as a prisoner of conscience.

 Opposition to Safronov

 Russian officials stated that the legal case was unrelated to Safronov's journalism.

 Family

 Safronov's father, also named Ivan Safronov, (16 January 1956 - 2 March 2007) was a Russian journalist and columnist who covered military affairs for the daily newspaper Kommersant.
 He died after falling from the fifth floor of his Moscow apartment building.
 There were speculations that Safronov senior might have been killed for his critical reporting: the Taganka District prosecutor's office in Moscow initiated a criminal investigation into Safronov's death, and in September 2007, officially ruled his death a suicide.
+Safronov is engaged to fellow journalist Ksenia Mironova.